rl1987/trickster.dev/tricksterblog/content/post/javascript-obfuscation-techniques-by-example.md

 If we read the code of function `a()` we can see that the second parameter is ignored and that the only code path it can possibly take leads to `console.log()` statement with our message.
-Around that there's quite a bit of code that can never be executed - some functions nested deep in a `switch` statement and also `try/catch` without any expections being possible.
+Around that there's quite a bit of code that can never be executed - some functions nested deep in a `switch` statement and also `try/catch` without any exceptions being possible.
 Furthemore, it declares couple of variables in the beginning that will never be used because the code will never take the paths where they are being accessed after being declared.